MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-localagent-options.md

 Support for this option was introduced in release X.

 > [!CAUTION]
-> Only enable this deployment option if you are fully aware of the security implications of disabling this check.
+> By disabling the certificate revocation list of a certificate, the security check will not be performed.
+You bear the risk of disabling it.
+You should only enable this deployment option if you are fully aware of the security implications of disabling this check.